 The investment program shall be administered in a manner that will ensure adequate liquidity to meet reasonably anticipated cash needs.
 Purchases shall attempt to match, but should not exceed, the anticipated need for the funds.
-To further ensure the satisfaction of these needs, securities purchased shall have a maximum maturity not longer than ten (10) years.
+To further ensure the satisfaction of these needs, securities purchased shall have a maximum maturity not longer than ten (10) years from settlement date.